MARA Colts Tackle Football

 -

-All adults in regular contact with players (coaches, assistants, team parents) must
+All adults who have regular contact with players, including coaches, assistants, and team parents, must pass a background check.

 -